A few hours in and around Camden Town, London

 The factory was converted into offices in the early 1960’s, where a lot of the Art Deco façade was lost.
 Then it wasn’t until the 1990s that the current Art Deco renovations were carried out.

-We have created a little YouTube video of our visit to Camden, why not check it out?.
+We have created a little YouTube video of our visit to Camden.
+Why not take a look?

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.